 This procedure concerns those French and foreign candidates with a foreign degree.

-Any foreign national wishing to stay in France for a duration of longer than three months must obtain a long-stay visa before leaving the country of origin, granted by the nearest French Consulate to his or her home address.
-The only exceptions to this rule concern citizens of countries in the European Union and citizens of Switzerland, Lichtenstein, Andorra, Monaco or San Marino.
+Any foreign national wishing to stay in France for longer than three months must obtain a long-stay visa granted by the nearest French Consulate to his or her home address before leaving the country of origin.
+The only exceptions to this rule concern citizens from the European Union and citizens of Switzerland, Lichtenstein, Andorra, Monaco or San Marino.

 The expiration date of the visa (i.e. the end date of your stay in France) cannot be modified thereafter: you must be very thorough at this stage of the process.